Direct Access Endoscopy

 Local private hospital Covid policies and restrictions apply e.g. Covid swab and self-isolation.

 ERCP or EUS

 Direct Access Endoscopy may also be known as ‘Straight to Test’ or ‘Open Access Endoscopy’.
-The patient proceeds to the endoscopy test without a preliminary consultation with the endoscopist/ gastroenterologist.
+The patient proceeds to the endoscopy test without a formal consultation with the endoscopist/ gastroenterologist.

 Fast and Easy Access to a Specialist Test

 Following the referral, the patient will get an appointment to have the appropriate test done urgently.
 Most patients will have the test within 2 weeks.
 My secretary will contact the patient (usually by phone), to advise on the preparation required prior to attending.

 On the day of endoscopy test, the patient is seen on the ward or endoscopy unit just prior to the test for a short discussion and consent.

 It is a prerequisite that any patient requiring an endoscopy test is informed of the risks, benefits, and alternatives.
 Please advise the patient to review the linked pages: